 the one-dimensional assumption being used and the minus sign on the first term indicating that the flow is in the opposite direction to .
 Similarly, the flow coming out of the right-hand side (face 2) is then

 which is positive in this case because the flow is now in the direction of .
-Therefore, because the flow is steady the principle of conservation of mass states that the net mass flow is zero so what mass flow comes into the control volume per unit time must equal the net mass flow out of the control volume per unit time, i.e.,
+Therefore, because the flow is steady, the principle of conservation of mass states that the net mass flow is zero, so what mass flow comes into the control volume per unit time must equal the net mass flow out of the control volume per unit time, i.e.,

 or simply that

 i.e., the mass fluxes are related by the area ratio .
-If the flow was further assumed to be incompressible then = constant and so
+If the flow was further assumed to be incompressible, then = constant, and so

 For example, if the outlet area were to be smaller than the inlet area (i.e., ), then the expectation is that the flow velocity will increase as it flows into and out of the control volume, which it does according to the equations because .
-Notice that while this particular problem may appear easy, and indeed it is in this case, it provides an excellent example of how the conservation laws, in general, can be applied to a fluid dynamics or aerodynamics problem.
+Notice that while this particular problem may appear easy, and indeed it is in this case, it provides an excellent example of how the conservation laws, in the integral form, can be applied to a fluid dynamics or aerodynamics problem.

 Flow Through a Branched Duct

 Consider the flow of hydraulic fluid through a branch circuit of a pipe, as shown below.
 The objective again is to use the principles of the conservation of mass to determine a relationship between the flow properties between the inlet and outlet conditions.
 The inlet and outlet areas of the pipe are assumed to be known.
 Remember that the first step in the analysis is to think about a sketch of the control volume and the control surface and annotate it appropriately.
 It will be assumed that the fluid is incompressible, i.e., constant, steady, and one-dimensional; the one-dimensional assumption is that the flow velocities are constant over every cross-section.

 where the mass flow over the solid walls would be zero, i.e.,